korahwolf/arma3docker/README.md

 - adjust the server configuration and change the passwords in `armaconfig/server.cfg`
 - add your desired workshop mods in `armaconfig/workshop_ids.txt`
 - `STEAM_USER` and `STEAM_PASS` set in `.env`
-- if rootless docker is not set up, the `armafiles` folder needs to be created and its permissions need to be corrected with `mkdir armafiles && chown -R 1000:1000 armafiles`
+- if rootless docker is not set up, the `armafiles` and `armaconfig` folders must be created and set to be owned by `1000:1000`
+- `armaconfig` must contain at least `server.cfg` and `workshop_ids.txt` before the container runs, even if they're empty
 - run the container with `docker compose up`